 - Directories containing temporary files

-dev: selectors: - name: default # This tells devspace to select pods that have the following labels labelSelector: app.kubernetes.io/component: default app.kubernetes.io/name: devspace-app sync: - containerPath: /app localSubPath: ./src # Use default selector defined above selector: default uploadExcludePaths: - node_modules/ downloadExcludePaths: - /app/tmp excludePaths: - Dockerfile - chart/
+dev: selectors: - name: default # This tells devspace to select pods that have the following labels labelSelector: app.kubernetes.io/component: default app.kubernetes.io/name: devspace-app sync: - containerPath: /app localSubPath: ./src # Use default selector defined above selector: default uploadExcludePaths: - node_modules/ downloadExcludePaths: - /app/tmp excludePaths: - Dockerfile - logs/

 The above example would configure the sync, so that: